Frequently Asked Questions

 Result: Linux continues running normally while you debug SHARC applications.

-How do I develop Linux for ADSP-SC5xx with my own repositories?
+How do I use my own development repositories?

-This guide explains how to configure your Yocto build to use custom Git repositories for development, allowing you to work with your own forks or private repositories.
+This guide explains how to configure your Yocto build to use custom Git repositories, allowing you to work with your own forks or private repositories.

 Prerequisites